 - HCRN 1136

 Rachel received her B.S. in Education from Eastern Illinois University and her M.A. in Teaching English as a Second Language from the University of Illinois Urbana-Champaign.
-Prior to joining the Honors College team, Rachel Newell spent over a decade serving international students including Dutch farmers, Vatican priests and Korean pop stars at the University of Illinois Urbana-Champaign’s Intensive English Institute as a lecturer, program coordinator and recruitment & marketing specialist.
-She received her BS in Education from Eastern Illinois University and her MA in Teaching English as a Second Language from the University of Illinois Urbana-Champaign.
-Rachel works on diversity and inclusion initiatives, coordinates faculty programming, and is developing summer programs that connect the Honors College with the community.
+Prior to joining the Honors College team, Rachel Newell spent over a decade serving international students including Dutch farmers, Vatican priests, and Korean pop stars at the University of Illinois Urbana-Champaign’s Intensive English Institute as a lecturer, program coordinator and recruitment & marketing specialist.

 - HCRN 1093